-Subject to the approval of the Senate, the presiding officer shall appoint a parliamentarian of the Senate to ensure proper observance of established parliamentary Procedures, and shall appoint a liaison from the Senate to the University's Institutional Policy Committee to facilitate in promulgation of University Regulations [per Policy 1-001 (/general/1-001.php)].
+Subject to the approval of the Senate, the presiding officer shall appoint a pParliamentarian of the Senate to ensure proper observance of established parliamentary Procedures, and shall appoint a Liaison from the Senate to the University's Institutional Policy Committee to facilitate in promulgation of University Regulations [per Policy 1-001].
 If these appointees are not otherwise elected voting members of the Senate during their terms of appointment, then during their appointed terms they shall be ex officio members and shall have full rights of discussion and making motions but not the right to vote.

-4. Faculty Representative to the Board of Trustees
+2. Faculty Representative to the Board of Trustees

 The President of the Senate will serve as a faculty representative to the Board of Trustees.
-[See University Policy 2-002 (/u-organizations/2-002.php), and Board of Regents Policy R223 (http://higheredutah.org/wp-content/uploads/2013/06/pff 2009 r223.pdf).]
+[See University Policy 2-002, and Board of Regents Policy R223.]